open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Resource**: a set of key-values with unique keys describing the process.

-These are the significant Key data types used in the model architecture
+These are the significant data types used in the model architecture:

 - **Aggregator**: aggregates one or more measurements in a useful way
 - **AggregatorSelector**: chooses which Aggregator to assign to a metric instrument